siyuan-note/siyuan-chrome/README.md

 2. Select the content you want to clip, then click the "Copy to SiYuan" on the context menu

 Please note: Pulling pictures locally is a paid subscription feature.

+### 🔒 Privacy policy

+* All data is saved on a device under the full control of the user himself
+* No usage data will be collected